doctrine/orm/UPGRADE.md

 # Upgrade to 3.0

+## BC BREAK: Removed named queries

+All APIs related to named queries have been removed.

 ## BC BREAK: Remove old cache accessors and mutators from query classes

 The following methods have been removed from `AbstractQuery`: